-Medical abortion is a procedure that uses various medications to end a pregnancy.
-A medical abortion is started either in a doctor's office or at home with visits to your health care provider.
-Medical abortion doesn't require anesthesia or surgery, but it can only be done early in pregnancy.
+Medical abortion is a procedure that uses medication to end a pregnancy.
+A medical abortion is started either in a medical office or at home with follow-up visits to your doctor.
+It doesn't require surgery or anesthesia.
+It's safer and most effective during the first trimester of pregnancy.

-Pursuing a medical abortion is a major decision with emotional and psychological consequences.
-If you're considering medical abortion, make sure you understand what the procedure entails, the side effects, and possible risks and complications.
+Having a medical abortion is a major decision with emotional and psychological consequences.
+If you're considering this procedure, make sure you understand what it entails, side effects, possible risks, complications and alternatives.

-A woman's reasons for pursuing medical abortion are highly personal.
+A woman's reasons for having a medical abortion are highly personal.
+You can choose medical abortion to complete an early miscarriage or end an unwanted pregnancy.
 You may have mixed feelings about being pregnant.
-You may have major financial problems.
-Or you may not be capable of parenting due to mental health problems or other issues.
-For most of these circumstances there are alternatives, such as adoption.
-Sometimes a woman may have a serious medical problem that poses a life-threatening risk to her during pregnancy.
+You may have major financial problems or you may not be capable of parenting due to mental health problems or other issues.

 Potential risks of medical abortion include:

 - Incomplete abortion, which may need to be followed by surgical abortion

 - An ongoing unwanted pregnancy if the procedure doesn't work